SarayuGautam/SarayuGautam/README.md

 </h3>
 </div>

-- 👩‍💼 I’m working as a Flutter Freelancer, building mobile applications.
+- 👩‍💼 I’m working as a Flutter freelancer, building mobile applications.

-- 🌱 I'm currently Exploring Typescript and GraphQL.
+- 🌱 I'm currently exploring Typescript and GraphQL.

 - 📙 In my free time, I read books.
 I can recommend if you want 🙃